 - A review of shark bycatch mitigation in tuna longline fisheries, WCPFC, 2014

 - Analysis of sea turtle–mitigation measure effectiveness in tuna longline fisheries, WCPFC, 2015

 - The best way to protect heavily depleted shark populations?
-Stop trying to catch them!
-SPC, September 2014
+Stop trying to catch them!, Pacific Community (SPC), September 2014

-- The Bigger the School and Better the Catch – September 2003 – avoiding sets on schools of tuna less than 10 tons can reduce the amount of bycatch by 23-43% depending on the region, while only reducing the total amount of tuna by 3-10%.
+- The bigger the school, the better the catch, ISSF, September 2013.
+Fishers who avoid setting nets on schools of tuna less than 10 tons can reduce the amount of bycatch by 23–43%, depending on the region.
+At the same time, they reduce the their tuna catch by 3–10%.

-- Non Entangling FADs – Skipper acceptance levels – January 2018 – This infographic tracks changes in skippers’ acceptance of switching to non-entangling fish aggregating devices (FADs) from traditional FADs to reduce shark and other bycatch in tuna fisheries.
+- Non-entangling FADs: Skipper acceptance levels, ISSF, February 2019.
+The infographic tracks skippers’ increasing acceptance of non-entangling fish-aggregating devices (FADs) as they switch from traditional FADs to reduce bycatch of sharks and other animals in tuna fisheries.

 Posters and videos

 - Laurent Dagorn, a senior scientist with the French Research Institute for Development, outlines the usefulness of FADs when their use is well controlled.
 Video in English, produced by ISSF (3.39 mins).